 AppointmentPlus’ Commitment to Data Protection and GDPR Compliance

 As an enthusiastic advocate of the power and customer-centricity of the cloud technology and SaaS community, AppointmentPlus understands the importance of putting data protection and privacy in the hands of the individual.
 As with other data protection laws, GDPR compliance requires commitment from both AppointmentPlus and our customers.
-AppointmentPlus is taking the appropriate steps to be in full compliance with the GDPR by May 25, 2018, and provide the functionality necessary for AppointmentPlus customers to comply with the GDPR's requirement for consent.
+AppointmentPlus is in full compliance with the GDPR as of May 25, 2018, and is providing the functionality necessary for AppointmentPlus customers to comply with the GDPR's requirement for consent.
 AppointmentPlus is currently carefully examining the required provisions of the GDPR, and are continuing to monitor the GDPR guidance issued by regulatory authorities.
+To read more about our commitment, you may check out our GDPR Fact Sheet.

 Which Organizations are Affected by the GDPR?